 Music is an integral part of the human experience.
-We have created and enjoyed music for thousands of years, and scientific research has shown that music can have a strong impact on our memory, mood, and behavior in nearly every part of our lives.
-This includes shopping choices and behaviors.
+We have created and enjoyed music for thousands of years.
+And research has shown that music can strongly impact our memory, mood, and behavior in nearly every part of our lives, including shopping choices and behaviors.

 - Increased brand recognition and loyalty

 - Increased impact of visual communication like TV ads

 - Differentiation from other brands

 It is best, for the most part, to align your background music and your advertising jingles with your brand.
 However, you can intentionally create dissonance between some musical choices and your brand.